mec07/cloudwatchwriter/README.md

 })
 ```
 For more details, see: https://docs.aws.amazon.com/sdk-for-go/api/aws/session/.
+See the example directory for a working example.

 ### Write to CloudWatch and the console
 What I personally prefer is to write to both CloudWatch and the console, e.g.